cat _posts/2020-04-07-android-infection-the-new-way.md

 Identifying necessary modifications in AndroidManifest.xml and patching

-One of the modifications required for the infection is to replace the string in AndroidManifest.xml.
-It is possible to patch the string without decoding/encoding the manifest.
+One required modification is to replace a string in AndroidManifest.xml.
+The string can be patched without decoding and re-encoding the manifest.

 An example of the original manifest: